pmitev/UPPMAX-Singularity-workshop/docs/remote_builder.md

 ## Singularity Container Registry (Singularity Hub)
 [Singularity Hub](https://singularity-hub.org/) is the predecessor to Singularity Registry, and while it also serves as an image registry, in addition it provides a cloud build service for users.
 Singularity Hub also takes advantage of Github for version control of build recipes.
 The user pushes to Github, a builder is deployed, and the image available to the user.
 Singularity Hub would allow a user to build and run an image from a resource where he or she doesn't have sudo simply by using Github as a middleman.

+!!! failure "Notice"
+    Singularity Hub is no longer online as a builder service, but exists as a read only archive.
+Containers built before April 19, 2021 are available at their same pull URLs.
+To see a last day gallery of Singularity Hub, please see [here](https://singularityhub.github.io/singularityhub-docs/lastday/)